rjdverse/rjd3nowcasting/README.md

 near future and the very recent past.

 rjd3nowcasting provides helps to operationalize the process of nowcasting.
-This first version can be used to specify and estimate dynamic factor models.
+It can be used to specify and estimate dynamic factor models.
 It also includes the concept of “news” similar to the [Nowcasting plugin](https://github.com/nbbrd/jdemetra-nowcasting/tree/master) for